Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Classification of hours: Kinesthetic (hands-on).
 Some states, such as Texas, do not accept kinesthetic hours by home study for your required license renewal continuing education, but you can still legally practice the techniques, and advertise your certification title, provided that you have a valid massage therapy license and are legally allowed to practice massage therapy in your jurisdiction.

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
 Our courses are also valid for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.
-This course has been approved by Florida as an approved distance learning course for your required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
-They will show as "anytime" courses since they are online courses, so do not let that wording in your CE Broker account concern you.
-Course # 20-795800.
+These courses were approved by Florida as an approved distance learning course for required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
+Completions after 8/31/2021 will be reported as "General" hours, not "relevant to massage therapy" hours.

 Course Materials: The course consists of the Massage Doula student handout and video files in an online format, along with homework documentation paperwork.